Basement Problems and Basement Finishing — Dry It Out or Build It Out

 - Undersizing the electrical sub-panel for a finished space

-Basement Finishing Questions
+Basement Questions

 Do I need a permit to finish a basement in New Jersey?